Tardo/OdooModules/jsonrpc_keys/README.rst

 JSON-RPC Keys
 =============

-Store Keys for use in anymous json-rpc calls.
+Store Keys for use in anonymous json-rpc calls.
 You can assign keys to users for know who is using it and for use with "sudo()".

 Parameters